EudyContreras/Chartastic/features.md

    - [ ] The bars should be able to have decorations set by the user
       * **Possible decorations:**
          * Glow at the top of the bar
+         * Drawable at the top, middle or bottom of the bar
+         * Othe options desired by the user
    - [ ] The bars should support listen types of listeners
+   - [ ] The bars should be able to support ordering.
+Ex: Highest to lowes, Highest in center, etc
+   - [ ] Allow the bars to overlap in any direction (left to right or right to left)
+   - [ ] A bar among all the bars should be highlightable with user specified high-lighting.
+       * **Possible functionality:**
+         * The highlighting should be based on user specified criteria.
+   - [ ] The user should be able to specify his/her own bar style
+   - [ ] Each bar should be responsive to changes in neighbor bars